And we are back, geared up, galvanized for the second hour of the Russian Limbaugh program on this lovely frigid Tuesday.

 Now, should you rescind the full faith and credit clause?

-I don't think so, but or the full faith and credit guarantee, but you certainly don't insure private investments.
+I don't think so, or the full faith and credit guarantee.

 And that was the crux of the debacle.

-So, when in fact the mortgage bubble burst, and people said, Oh, I guess I can't pay back this mortgage.
+So when, in fact, the mortgage bubble burst and people said, oh, God, I guess I can't pay back this mortgage, all those loans went south.

 We're going down the same path.

-This was a government induced recession, a government induced bubble that burst.
+This was a government-induced recession, a government-induced bubble that burst.

 That's right.

-Want a new mortgage, declare bankruptcy.
+Want a new mortgage?

 Well, that should do wonders for lawyers anyway.

-More bankruptcy, more chapter thirteen's being filed.
+More bankruptcy, more Chapter 13 is being filed.

-And yet now we're going to have this mortgage cram down bill passed as part of the stimulus package, and maybe even part of the bailout if some of these guys get their way, that's going to say, well, we're going to allow a judge to do for mortgages what they've done for credit card interest rates.
+And yet now we're going to have this mortgage cramdown bill passed as part of the stimulus package and maybe even part of the bailout if some of these guys get their way that's going to say, well, we're going to allow a judge to do for mortgages what they've done for credit card interest rates.

 Jack them up.

-This policy is so backwards it boggles the mind.
+This policy is so backwards, it boggles the mind.

 On the one hand, they keep talking about, well, we need to stimulate housing, which, as I've said, I think is a mistake.